 Queen Mary Studentships are open to suitably qualified candidates from the UK, EU and overseas.
 The Studentship consists of the full cost of (home or overseas) fees and £16,057 a year for maintenance for three years for full-time students.
 Award holders will be expected to be resident in London during the three-year period of the studentship.
 The School provides all students with a £1,000 research allowance for conference attendance and other research related expenses.

 The School of Business and Management is committed to appointing only the very best candidates to its PhD programme.
-To apply you should have a good first degree (BA or BSc Honours or equivalent), at upper second class or equivalent with evidence of some 1st class work, and a Masters qualification (at Merit or above with evidence of some Distinction level work) in a cognate discipline related to the studentship.
+To apply you should have a good first degree (BA or BSc Honours or equivalent), with first class honours (or equivalent) and a Master’s degree at distinction level, in business/management or a discipline related to your research topic.
 We do not normally accept an MBA.
 Relevant experience is also taken into account.
 Applicants are required to have an IELTS overall score of 7 at the time of application.
 All applicants will be judged according to the same criteria, namely: record of academic and/or professional achievement; quality of their research proposal; and compatibility with the theme of the studentship.

 If you wish to be considered for the studentships, please visit our web pages for details on the application process: www.busman.qmul.ac.uk/postgraduate/phdprogramme/whatisaPhD